-Konstantin is a media artist with a focus on photography and video works, Michaela a design researcher with a background in speculative narratives and prototyping.
-During the course of The New Normal we both developed a fascination with the so called “post-anthropocene” and its implications.
-To be more precise, we tried to get our heads around what it means if we, as humans, are not the radiant centre and intsead consider if other species have agency over us, e.g. machines becoming smarter than humans.
+Konstantin is a media artist with a focus on photography and video works, and Michaela a design researcher with a background in speculative narratives and prototyping.
+During the course of The New Normal, we both developed a fascination with the so-called “post-Anthropocene” and its implications.
+To be more precise, we tried to get our heads around what it means if we, as humans, are not the radiant centre and instead consider if other species have agency over us, e.g. machines becoming smarter than humans.

-Also we draw upon a long history of cybernetics research.
-A prominent site in the short movie is the Institute for Robotics and Technical Cybernetics in St. Petersburg.
-Naturally, Russia had to be the place of birth of this concept since its culture is not only strongly influenced by Russian orthodox church but a well-advanced technological infrastructure.
+Also, we draw upon a long history of cybernetics research.
+The Institute for Robotics and Technical Cybernetics in St. Petersburg is a prominent site in the short movie.
+Naturally, Russia had to be the place of birth of this concept since its culture is not only strongly influenced by the Russian orthodox church but a well-advanced technological infrastructure.
 Faith, tech and communist/cosmist thoughts come together easily.

 What was the biggest challenge you faced for its development?

-The creation of an appealing, engaging and comprehensive storyline was quite a challenge.
+Creating an appealing, engaging and comprehensive storyline was quite a challenge.
 We worked on the worldbuilding for a long while and got very attached to all the little details within the neocosmist everyday life.
-After a while you tend to forget that you can’t take for granted that people actually know about cosmism at all.
-So the process of finding the right way to explain the context, tell the story and make a point at the same time meant much of a narrowing down, letting go of essential parts.
-It might be similar to the experience one has when watching a movie after having read the book.
+After a while, you tend to forget that you can’t take for granted that people know about cosmism.

-What impact do you think taking part into the New Normal program is going to have in your practice?
+What impact do you think taking part in the New Normal program is going to have in your practice?

-What is more important: to take or not to take yourself too seriously in order to be creative?
+What is more important: taking or not taking yourself too seriously to be creative?